-Figure 12-5 Attaching the mounting clip vertically (figure in process)
+Figure 13-5 Attaching the mounting clip vertically

 To attach the mounting clip horizontally:

 - 1 Position the mounting clip with the mounting clip retaining tab facing away from the module, from either the left or right. - 2 Slide the mounting clip across the rear of the module, until the mounting clip retaining tab locks in to the one of horizontal mounting clip retaining recesses.